Blockchain Technology and Cosmos

 Blockchain protocols define programs that hold a state and describe how to modify the state according to the received inputs.
 The inputs are called transactions.

 The consensus mechanism ensures that a blockchain has a canonical transaction history.
 Blockchain transactions must be deterministic, meaning there is only one correct interpretation.
-The blockchain state is deterministic.
+The blockchain state is also deterministic.
 If you begin with the same genesis state and replicate all changes, you always achieve the same state.

 A blockchain architecture can be split into three layers: